 As a Scout leader you will continue to be challenged in new and different ways.
-When a situation arises, do you tend to address the problem in a certain way?
+When something comes up, do you tend to address the problem in a certain way?
 If you get stuck, do you adjust tactics or strategy?
 Do you seek advice from someone else with more experience?
 When an adjustment doesn't seem to work, what happens then?
 The challenge is still there, and it's frustrating to the point where everything else is thrown to the side until this issue is solved.
-A person (Scout or Scout leader) with a disability goes through this same process when addressing a challenge, only there may be physical, emotional, or mental limitations to successfully completing the challenge in a typical way.
+A person (Scout or Scout leader) with a disability goes through this same process when handling a challenge, only there may be physical, emotional, or mental limitations to handling the challenge in a typical way.
 Sometimes you, and others, have to think outside the box to find a new way.
 It takes a team effort for the Scout to be successful and ready to conquer the next challenge.
 As a Scout leader, you are the center of a team of other adult leaders, family members, council representatives, and counselors.
-With their help, you have the ability to ensure that the Scout has the opportunity for success while maintaining a safe and secure environment.
-Keep this in mind as the goal for this module.
+With their help, you can ensure that the Scout gets an opportunity for success while maintaining a safe and secure environment.

-Scouting offers youth an environment in which everyone is challenged and is having fun.
+Scouting offers youth an environment where everyone is challenged and is having fun.
 They learn about themselves as well as others.
-A safe and secure environment is always paramount, and the responsibility to manage the environment is yours.
+A safe and secure environment comes first, and it is your responsibility to manage the environment.
 Most Scouts don't realize they are kept safe and secure in the middle of a challenge.

-For the Scout to be successful there has to be trust between a Scout, the unit leaders, and the family.
-At first, that trust is built by how you, as a unit adult leader, provide a role model and set an example for other leaders in your unit by living the Scout Oath and Law to the best of your ability.
-Through this, your unit will refuse to tolerate name-calling, put-downs, discrimination, isolation, or any form of physical aggression.
+For a Scout to be successful there has to be trust between the Scout, the unit leaders, and the family.
+At first, that trust is built by how you, a unit adult leader, provide a role model and set an example for other leaders in your unit by living the Scout Oath and Law to the best of your ability.
+Through this, your unit will refuse to tolerate name-calling, put-downs, discrimination, isolation, or any form of physical bullying.
 Scout leaders communicate their acceptance of the youth by taking a real interest in each Scout.
 This is how trust is built.
 This provides the basic foundation for the Scout to excel and accomplish each goal and then learn from it to accomplish the next challenge.
 This is a "can do attitude" way of thinking.